dotnet/docs-aspire/docs/deployment/azure/application-insights.md

 Follow the steps in [Deploy a .NET Aspire app to Azure Container Apps using the Azure Developer CLI (in-depth guide)](./aca-deployment-azd-in-depth.md) to deploy the application to Azure Container Apps.
 AZD will create an Application Insights resource as part of the same resource group, and configure the connection string for each container.

-### Manual deployment of Application Insights resource
+### Manual provisioning of Application Insights resource

-Application insights use a connection string to tell the OpenTelemetry exporter where to send the telemetry data.
+Application Insights uses a connection string to tell the OpenTelemetry exporter where to send the telemetry data.
 The connection string is specific to the instance of Application Insights you want to send the telemetry to.
 It can be found in the Overview page for the application insights instance.

 :::image type="content" source="../media/app-insights-connection-string.png" lightbox="../media/app-insights-connection-string.png" alt-text="Connection string placement in the Azure Application Insights portal UI.":::

-If you wish to use an instance of Application Insights that you have provisioned manually, then you should use the Connection String resource in the AppHost project to tell the projects/containers where to send the telemetry data.
+If you wish to use an instance of Application Insights that you have provisioned manually, then you should use the `AddConnectioString` API in the app host project to tell the projects/containers where to send the telemetry data.
 The Azure Monitor distro expects the environment variable to be `APPLICATIONINSIGHTS_CONNECTION_STRING`, so that needs to be explicitly set when defining the connection string.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);